Blog

 ACoS decreasing, TACoS increasing

 Although this is a rare scenario, a decrease in ACoS can be rather deceptive.
-It may show that you are generating more revenue in relation to your advertising spend.
+It may show that you are generating more revenue relative to your advertising spend.
 However, an increase in TACoS indicates that your organic sales are reducing or becoming a smaller part of your total revenue.

 This is a bad sign because it means you are shifting away from your long-term goals of reducing dependency on paid advertising.